-The Masters of Education (M.Ed) program in Instruction and Curriculum with an emphasis in Elementary Education allows educators to gain master's level understanding and content specialization in elementary education.
+The Master of Education program in instruction and curriculum with an emphasis in elementary education allows educators to gain master's-level understanding and content specialization in elementary education.
 This prepares educators to be leaders in elementary schools in kindergarten through 8th grade.

 This program helps teachers continue their professional growth and advance in competence in their work in elementary school classrooms.
 The program may be used to develop an academic specialization of work with elementary school children or to explore a field of specialization for present or future professional goals.